How to update a Microsoft Windows computer

 - If the update is not a critical update, do not run the update immediately after it has been released.
 In some rare cases Microsoft discovers issues with its updates after they are first released that may cause your computer issues.

-Although it is possible issues may exist after running the Microsoft Windows Update, because of the potential security issues, patches, and any other software corrections, we highly recommend you still update your software using this valuable service.
+Although issues may exist after running the Microsoft Windows Update, because of the potential security issues, patches, and any other software corrections, we highly recommend you still update your software using this valuable service.

 How do I know if my computer has all the Windows updates?